linksmart/sensor-platform/README.md

 Gitscm installation (from opsi Client Kiosk)
 At least read access http://scm.fit.fraunhofer.de:8080/scm/git/Sensorplatform

+Network access @Fraunhofer FIT
+There is no DHCP server in the Fraunhofer FIT network.
+Instead, static IP addresses are used for specific hostname and MAC adress.
+The following device + hostname is already registered and may be used for the sensorplatform:
+MAC: b8:27:eb:27:b4:27
+hostname: sensorplatform

+By using this configuration, you do not need any other network setup.

 1. Download the Raspbian Lite(!)
 Image from here: https://www.raspberrypi.org/downloads/raspbian/
 This is a more lightweight, HEADLESS version of raspbian.

-2. Extract the file and install the image file on a micro-SD card You can use a program of your choice, e.g. https://sourceforge.net/projects/win32diskimager/
+2. Extract the file and install the image on a micro-SD card You can use a program of your choice, e.g. https://sourceforge.net/projects/win32diskimager/

 3. Put the micro-SD card into the Raspberry Pi 3 (RPI3)